benfreke/oc-menumanager-plugin/README.md

 ## Roadmap

 These are what I've planned.
-If you have any suggestions, please raise an issue.
+If you have any suggestions, please [raise an issue](https://github.com/benfreke/oc-menumanager-plugin/issues) on the plugin's [github repository](https://github.com/benfreke/oc-menumanager-plugin).

 ### 1.0.2